Bully Hunter: Often harshly disciplines any engine that is mocking or belittling another.

 An engine who came as a "spare" after Peter Sam's accident in the slate quarry.
 Duncan spends most of his time finding things to complain about.
 He used to bully Rusty for being a diesel, but they've since become good friends.

-Put on a Bus: He hasn't been seen since the switch to CGI animation (Greg Tiernan's team visited Talyllyn to inform the Narrow Gauge character models, but Duncan's basis, "Douglas", was being overhauled).
+Put on a Bus: He was the last of the "core" narrow gauge engines to return following the switch to CGI animation.
+Greg Tiernan's team visited Talyllyn to inform the Narrow Gauge character models, but Duncan's basis, "Douglas", was being overhauled.
+He returned in Season 18.

 An old, wise engine who was Peter Sam and Sir Handel's mentor on the Mid-Sodor Railway.
 When it was shut down, he was locked away in a shed.
 Decades later, his shed was discovered and he was brought to the Skarloey Railway.